CruxConnect/crux-docs/_ordering/get_orders.md

 : (string) The Supplier Name

 tracking_numbers
-: (list) The Tracking Numbers list provides a Tracking Number or list of multiple Tracking Numbers for this particular SKU.
+: (list) An Order may be brokend in to multiple shipment each of which has its own Tracking Number object.
+The Tracking Numbers list provides a list of those Tracking Number objects for this particular SKU.

 allocation
 : (object) The Allocation object contains quantity ordered, quantity allocated, quantity backordered, quantity rejected, and backorder date.

+#### Tracking Numbers Object:

+tracking_number
+: (string) The tracking number for this shipment

+shipping_carrier
+: (string) The Shipping Carrier for this shipment

+shipping_method
+: (string) The Shipping Method for this shipment

+shipping_weight
+: (string) The Shipping Weight for this shipment

+shipping_cost
+: (number) The Shipping Cost for this shipment

+shipping_date
+: (string) The date the order was shipped

+quantity
+: (int) The number of items in the shipment

 #### Allocation Object: